lsst/rtn-029/index.rst

 - raw images
 - calibrations
 - reference catalogs
-- skyMap
+- sky map

 In the subsections below we document the source of each of those datasets and the transformations we applied to them specifically for creating the repository, if any.

 Raw images
 ----------

 For Data Preview 0.2 we use a subset of the simulated raw images produced by the Dark Energy Science Collaboration (DESC) Data Challenge 2 :cite:`2021ApJS..253...31L`.
 Specifically, we use the subset known as WFD, composed of 19,852 visits, one exposure per visit.
-The visit identifiers of were obtained from `DR6_Run2.2i_WFD_visits.txt <https://github.com/lsst-dm/gen3_shared_repo_admin/blob/master/python/lsst/gen3_shared_repo_admin/data/dc2/DR6_Run2.2i_WFD_visits.txt>`__.
+The visit identifiers were obtained from `DR6_Run2.2i_WFD_visits.txt <https://github.com/lsst-dm/gen3_shared_repo_admin/blob/master/python/lsst/gen3_shared_repo_admin/data/dc2/DR6_Run2.2i_WFD_visits.txt>`__.

 The simulated images are stored at FrDF under path